 Keep your gums healthy and your smile bright

-When you get your teeth cleaned, the hygienist will gently buff the surface of your teeth to remove any surface stains.
-This not only removes harmful particles from your teeth, but it also gives your smile a brighter, shinier appearance.
-The hygienist or dentist will also thoroughly inspect your gums for signs of gingivitis and other damaging infections that could lead to serious problems down the road.
+When you come for your cleaning, the hygienist will gently buff the surface of your teeth to remove any stains.
+This buffing also removes harmful particles and makes your smile brighter and shinier.
+The hygienist or dentist also will thoroughly inspect your gums for signs of gingivitis and other damaging infections that could lead to serious problems.